Does renewables pioneer Germany risk running out of power?

 “Secure capacity goes down continuously until 2020 and there could be a deficit even before all nuclear reactors leave the grid,” CEO Klaus Kleinekorte told Reuters.

 Steelmaker and chemicals industry lobbies also voiced concerns.
-Wacker Chemie’s CEO (WCHG.DE) has signalled the company could shift some operations overseas, saying he saw more favourable conditions in the United States.
+Wacker Chemie’s CEO has signaled the company could shift some operations overseas, saying he saw more favorable conditions in the United States.

 The problem takes on a European dimension as much of the bloc is following a trend of reducing reliance on thermal plants and switching to renewables.